 Xanax addiction treatment centers provide aftercare programs to their patients to help them ease back into their normal lives.
 Aftercare programs generally include counseling and support groups, as well as encouragement to recovering addicts.

 During aftercare, there should be a way of monitoring patients to ensure that they are following the program.
 This accountability is necessary to encourage patients to stick to the recovery path.
 Xanax testing mechanisms are often used for this purpose.

 Recovering addicts should also be involved in case management, which means frequent contact with their counselors.
 The counselor’s role is to monitor and motivate the recovering patients.
 Many Xanax experts say that the quality of a treatment program is largely determined by the quality and frequency of this contact.

 Choose to Quit Xanax Now/Stage an Intervention for a Loved One

 If you suspect that one of your loved ones is suffering with Xanax addiction, you should step in with an offer of help.
 While some addicts may realize their problems and ask for help, many will not.
 If you have a friend or family member who is addicted to Xanax, call for more information about Xanax intervention services.
 If you are the one grappling with this problem effective Xanax treatment is available.
-Just call our toll-free helpline at 1-888-439-3435 to learn how you can get help.
+Just call our toll-free helpline at 1-888-439-3435 Who Answers? to learn how you can get help.